Lloyd Groff Copeman: Career

 Consumers Power where he learned about electrical, marine and mechanical engineering, as well as steam fittings.

 His first successful patented inventions, patented in 1909, were an electrothermostatic heat regulator for more effective control of stove and toaster heating elements and a thermostat for high-tension power cables.

 Before this, while working for the Washington Electric Company in 1906, Copeman developed a design for an electric version of the gas stoves which had been available in Britain and the US for several decades.
 Development of the idea took several years, but in 1912 the Copeman Electric Stove Company was formed in the city of Flint, Michigan to produce the Copeman Electric Stove (also marketed as the "fireless cooker").
 Westinghouse Electric Corporation bought the company in 1917, moved production to Mansfield, Ohio, and continued to develop and improve the stove.

-From 1913, another of Copeman's inventions, a toaster with automatic bread turner, was also produced by the Copeman Electric Stove Company.
+From 1913, another of Copeman's inventions, a toaster with bread turner, was also produced by the Copeman Electric Stove Company.
 Electric toasters were a recent invention at that time - the first commercially successful version was patented in July 1909 - and the bread had to be turned manually once the first side had been toasted.
 During a shopping trip, Copeman's wife Hazel gave them the idea for a toaster which turned the bread without manual intervention, and in 1914 a patent for what Copeman called the Automatic Toaster was filed in Hazel's name.
 Five other toaster-related patents were granted to both Lloyd and Hazel during the same year.
 The invention of the pop-up toaster in 1926 superseded Copeman's innovations, however.